Vietnam.vn - Nền tảng quảng bá Việt Nam

 Policies to improve the professional qualifications of the teaching staff; policies to encourage the integration of teaching activities with research activities; policies to support the upgrading and development of training facilities.
 In particular, the development, completion and application of the policy system must not discriminate against training institutions with different forms of ownership.

 Associate Professor Dr. Pham Hong Long, Head of the Faculty of Tourism (University of Social Sciences and Humanities, Vietnam National University, Hanoi) said that Vietnam has 3 training trends: Practice, management research, or a combination of these two forms.
-Currently, there are no standards or criteria for international standard training, which is a difficulty for schools to build suitable training models.
+Currently, there are no standards or criteria for international standard training, which is the difficulty for schools to build a suitable training model.
 However, schools can comply with international training accreditation regulations with standards such as the network of universities in Asia and Europe.

-Vietnam's tourism industry is setting many high demands in tourism development, attracting more international visitors in the coming time, making tourism a spearhead economic sector, contributing more to GDP.
-Therefore, more than ever, the work of training human resources to international standards is becoming more urgent, needing attention right from the start.
+Vietnam's tourism industry is setting many high demands in tourism development, attracting more international visitors in the coming time, making tourism a key economic sector, contributing more to GDP.
+Therefore, more than ever, the work of training human resources to international standards is becoming more urgent, and needs to be paid attention to right from the start.

 Source